Male Speckled Bush Cricket

 Black-Headed Cardinal Beetle - (Pyrochroa coccinea)

-There are three types of Cardinal Beetle in the UK.
-The Black-Headed Cardinal Beetle can be distinguished by its size (14 to 20mm) and its black head.
-Common or Red-Headed Cardinal Beetles (Pyrochroa serraticornis) obviously have a red head, and the Scarce Cardinal Beetle (Schizotus pectinicornis) are smaller and only grow to 7-9mm, and also have a black spot in the middle of their pronotum.
-The Black-Headed Cardinal Beetle is not likely to confused with the Scarce Cardinal Beetle due to the big difference in size and the Scarce Cardinal Beetle is confined to Birch Woodland at a hanful of sites in Scotland and Wales.
 Cardinal Beetles are carnivores and live on smaller insects but will also feed on pollen too.
 Cardinal Beetles are sometimes confused with the smaller Lily Beetle, which is regarded as a pest by gardeners, but Cardinal Beetles can be distinguished by their distinctive comb-like antennae.
+The fingers on the comb-like antennae are especially long and prominent on the male Scarce Cardinal Beetle.
 Cardinal Beetles are most commonly seen on flower heads found at the edge of woodland, usually from May to the end June, but occasionally from April to July.
 These beetles are also sometimes referred to as the Scarlet Fire Beetles.
 These beetles often bask openly in sunlight perched on large leaves, flower heads or on tree bark, but they're never too far from decaying wood.
 The aposematic colouration serves as a warning that they are toxic to many predators.
 Cardinal Beetles are often associated with sites near water where there is always an abundance of other flying insect prey.

-20mm Black-Headed Cardinal Beetle
+20mm male Black-Headed Cardinal Beetle

 The larvae of all three Cardinal Beetle species are long, flat and orange in colour and develop under loose bark of broad-leaved trees, particularly Oak and Beech.
 The larvae of Pyrochroa coccinea and Pyrochroa serraticornis are very similar in appearance but can be separated by a raised transverse line at the base of the eighth tergite (body segment) found on Pyrochroa serraticornis.
 The smaller Schizotus pectinicornis can be distinguished by its curved cerci (pincer-like appendages at the tail end) as opposed to the straight cerci of the other two species.